For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 We all make mistakes.

-Recently our neighbour had his $1200 bike stolen from his garage during daylight hours because he left his garage open.
+Recently, our neighbour had his $1200 bike stolen from his garage during daylight hours because he left his garage open.

-Home invasions are another way thieves participate in property theft especially if it’s something they want.
+Home invasions are another way thieves participate in property theft, especially if it’s something they want.

-Flash your cash around and leave your doors open and you might find yourself face down on the ground, tied up and someone going through your stuff while you have no way of stopping them.
+Flash your cash around and leave your doors open, and you might find yourself face down on the ground, tied up, and someone going through your stuff while you have no way of stopping them.

-I know it’s hard to believe that this world has come to this but it has and until something changes we need to chain down everything we own and protect ourselves from property theft especially vehicle break-ins.
+I know it’s hard to believe that this world has come to this, but it has, and until something changes, we need to chain down everything we own and protect ourselves from property theft, especially vehicle break-ins.

 My inspiration for this post comes after many years of being a homeowner and personally having property theft so close to home.

-In recent months we’ve been getting notifications from our community neighbourhood team to protect ourselves as homes and vehicles were broken into.
+In recent months, we’ve been getting notifications from our community neighbourhood team to protect ourselves as homes and vehicles were broken into.

-We shouldn’t have to live this way but unfortunately, we can’t all change the world but we can make a difference by supporting each other, education and offering assistance to those who desperately need it.
+However, we can make a difference by supporting each other, education, and assisting those who desperately need it.

-Security Alarm System Top Property Theft Protection
+Security Alarm System: Top Property Theft Protection

 I did, however, install a wired doorbell security system that connects to wi-fi so we can talk and see anyone who comes to our front door.

-The price was only $100 which I thought was great and it performs well too.
+The price was only $100, which I thought was great, and it performs well, too.

-It comes with two outdoor cameras and batteries.
-The battery charger was extra as was the solar panel which was far superior.
+The battery charger was extra, as was the solar panel, which was far superior.

-They were relatively easy to install for her and we purchased an Arlo pro weatherproof solar panel battery charger for an extra $100.
+They were relatively easy to install for her, and we purchased an Arlo Pro weatherproof solar panel battery charger for an extra $100.

 Outdoor Lighting